flavsdotpy/mockalot/README.md

 ![example workflow](https://github.com/flavsdotpy/mockalot/actions/workflows/ci.yml/badge.svg)

 Sample data generator library.  \
-The motivation to create this project was the high number of limitations for similar web apps in the free tier.
 This is easy to run locally, in a Jupyter notebook or even have it as a library for other projects.

 ## Features